ADVERTISEMENT

 While our DNA test results seem customized to our interest in our heritage and ancestors, what happens in the laboratory is actually used in many different industries.
 Most companies are using a slightly customized version of an off-the-shelf technology.
 This means that the test contains information on not just our relationships and origins, but things useful to other kinds of researchers.
 Another big industry using this technology are those researching the effects of genetics on our health.

-According to SNPedia, our testing companies test a significant number of health related DNA data points (data DNA points are called SNPs).
+According to SNPedia, our testing companies test a significant number of health-related DNA data points (data DNA points are called SNPs).
 Those SNPs are part of a special database run by the National Center for Biotechnology Information called ClinVar.
-See the table below for more information about how many health related DNA markers our testing companies are currently testing.
+See the table below for more information about how many health-related DNA markers five testing companies are currently testing.

 SNPediaClinVarReported on their WebsiteNumber of Health ReportsCost